Turbul3nce/CTF_Challenges/README.md

 ## Challenges

-Explore a variety of web challenges ranging from SSTI, web cache poisoning, SQL Injection, etc. Each directory contains the necessary files, write-ups, and additional notes for a deeper understanding.
+Explore a variety of web challenges ranging from SSTI, web cache poisoning, SQL Injection, and more.
+Each directory contains the necessary files, write-ups, and additional notes for a deeper understanding.

 <details>
 <br>